 Exchange your current home

 Sheltered housing is accommodation specifically designed for older people (or younger disabled people) to allow them to live independently.
 It usually consists of self-contained flats with communal facilities.
-In most cases, it’s available to people aged over 60, although some schemes may be open to those over 55 years old.
+In most cases, it is available to people aged over 60, although some schemes may be open to those over 55.
 Sheltered accommodation can be bought or rented, either by individuals or couples.
 To apply for sheltered housing in Somerset, you will need to make an application through Homefinder Somerset.

 - self-contained adapted flats or bungalows